 One in eight deaths on British roads still involves a driver over the alcohol limit , and in 2015 arrests for drug driving soared after a new law enabled police to arrest people who tested positive to illegal and some legal drugs.
 Many more drivers are impaired by tiredness, poor vision and ill health.

 Driving for Zero aims to save lives through evidence-led, legislative interventions, including:

 - a lowering of the drink drive limit to an effective zero tolerance level across the UK

 - an extension, to Scotland and N. Ireland, of the England and Wales law prohibiting drug driving

 - compulsory eyesight tests for drivers

-- rigorous enforcement of laws relating to impairment and distraction, including driving hours, and tough penalties for offenders
+- rigorous enforcement of laws relating to impairment, including driving hours, and tough penalties for offenders

 We are also working to